barty008/fe-katas/README.md

 ### Week 3: `2-js-katas`

-Problem solving skills are essential and you should practice regularly to keep them sharp.
+Problem solving skills are essential and you should practice them regularly to keep them sharp.
 Each kata has an associated `.md` file with the instructions and a test file already setup.
 Work through the katas in here in the following order:

 1. findMostRepeated
 2. csvParser